|Course Title||Course #||Credits|

 Introduction to Teaching Art in the Schools

-Morris, Rao.
 Offered fall, spring.
 Equal parts seminar and site visits, this course serves as an investigation into the art of teaching.
 Students are taken into the art classrooms of elementary and secondary schools in the Greater Baltimore area.
-Sites are selected to expose students to the diverse situations and settings in which art instruction and learning occurs.
+Sites are selected to expose students to the diverse situations and settings in which art instruction and learning occur.
 MICA students are asked to make observations focused on the school setting, teacher, and students, along with the process and content of the lesson.
 Seminar discussions serve to direct students to make meaning of the observations and the relationship between what was seen.
-The course, through reading, writing, discussions, and presentations, is intended to form and inform the students’ beliefs and maturing philosophy of teaching.
-A grade of a B or better in ED 5202 is required for advancement to ED 5305 and ED 5306.
+The course, through reading, writing, discussions, and presentations, is intended to form and inform the students' beliefs and maturing philosophy of teaching.
+Prerequisites: A grade of a B or better in ED 5202 is required for advancement to ED 5305 and ED 5306.
 Required for all BFA/MAT and MAT students.

 Critical Response to Art, PreK-12